Find additional materials and expertise to help you make informed decisions.

 |Alaska Coastal Hazards Program Monitors Flooding and Erosion|

 The Alaska Division of Geological & Geophysical Surveys helps build local capacity to monitor flooding and erosion in Alaska communities.
 This site has the most recent updates to monitoring activities in low bandwidth community-specific pages.
+See the latest report by DGGS Shoreline Change at Alaska Communities that includes maps of historical erosion and accretion rates for several riverine and coastal communities in Alaska.
+The report and maps are available here.
 Photo Courtesy of Jacquelyn Overbeck …

 |Alaska Fisheries Business Assistance (Fishbiz)|